olawlor/bitflip/README.md

 I have been watching 2GB of a Raspberry Pi 4's RAM for several years with no detected bit flips.

-If the program detects any RAM mismatches for you, please mail the output and your brief hardware info to mailto:lawlor@alaska.edu because I'm curious about their statistics.
+If the program detects any RAM mismatches for you, please mail the output and your brief hardware info to me at lawlor@alaska.edu because I'm curious about their statistics.
 (Particularly, the frequency of multi-bit errors.)